Paroxysmal supraventricular tachycardia: Physical maneuvers

 A number of physical maneuvers increase the resistance of the AV node to transmit impulses (AV nodal block), principally through activation of the parasympathetic nervous system, conducted to the heart by the vagus nerve.
 These manipulations are collectively referred to as vagal maneuvers.

 The Valsalva maneuver should be the first vagal maneuver tried and works by increasing intra-thoracic pressure and affecting baroreceptors (pressure sensors) within the arch of the aorta.
 It is carried out by asking the patient to hold his/her breath while trying to exhale forcibly as if straining during a bowel movement.
 Holding the nose and exhaling against the obstruction has a similar effect.

 Pressing down gently on the top of closed eyes may also bring heartbeat back to normal rhythm for some people with atrial or supraventricular tachycardia (SVT).
 This is known as the oculocardiac reflex.
+A 2023 review confirms the success of the Valsalva maneuver as a non-pharmaceutical intervention in PSVT.

 Medications

 Adenosine, an ultra-short-acting AV nodal blocking agent, is indicated if vagal maneuvers are not effective.
-If unsuccessful or the PSVT recurs diltiazem or verapamil are recommended.
+If unsuccessful or the PSVT recurs, calcium channel blockers, such as diltiazem or verapamil, are recommended.
 Adenosine may be safely used during pregnancy.
+Adenosine can be administered together with nondihydropyridine calcium channel blockers.

+Calcium channel blockers such as verapamil and diltiazem have a longer half-life compared to adenosine.
+Although these blockers are safe when administered slowly, adenosine is considered safer and particularly useful in cases where an electrocardiogram does not provide clear information.
+Calcium channel blockers and verapamil have similar effectiveness.
+However, despite being safer overall, adenosine was associated with higher costs and an increased likelihood of arrhythmia recurrence compared to calcium channel blockers.

 SVT that does not involve the AV node may respond to other anti-arrhythmic drugs such as sotalol or amiodarone.